 Change the value of EnableLUA key, from its default 1 to Value data 0.
 This will disable the UAC.

 You can read more about all the UAC Group Policy Settings and Registry Key Settings here at TechNet.

 While you should not disable the UAC prompts for the whole computer, you may want to disable it for certain applications.
-Using the Microsoft Application Compatibility Toolkit and following the steps below, you can disable the UAC prompts for one or more specific applications which you trust.
-This will NOT disable the User Acount Control feature for the whole computer.
+Using the Microsoft Application Compatibility Toolkit and following the steps below, you can disable the UAC prompts for one or more specific applications that you trust.
+This will NOT disable the User Account Control feature for the whole computer.